-The status can be "Unused," "Partial," or "Complete."
+The status can be "Unused," "Partial," "Complete," or "Refusal."
 "Unused" usernames have never been used to log in to the system.
-"Partial" usernames have been used to log in and begin the survey, but have not been used to complete and submit the survey.
+"Partial" usernames have been used to log in and begin the survey but have not been completed and submitted.
 "Complete" usernames have been used to complete and submit the survey.
-Refusals are included in the "Complete" usernames.
+"Refusal" usernames have been used to opt out of the survey at the consent page.